sgunadhya/blog/content/review/american_gods.md

 * What moves the story forward?
 War between modern gods and the ancient gods
 * What lets us keep up with the flow of information?
+Odin's exposition about various gods.
+We travel with Odin and Shadow
 * We mostly follow Shadow
 * How many nests?
 Arcs?
 Characters?
 Reward cycles?
+Odin Arc
+Shadow Arc
+Shadow's wife's arc
+Arc from the killer
+the new Gods' arc
 * Wednesday
 * Loki
 * Mamaji